 - Natural family planning (periodic abstinence, fertility awareness)

 Birth Control Pills or “the Pill”

-Birth control pills are a popular choice for women who need contraception.
+Birth control pills are a popular choice among women seeking contraception.
 While the Pill does not prevent sexually transmitted infections, it is available in a range of formulations that can provide a variety of benefits.
-For the right candidates, the Pill offers not only safe and reliable contraception, but also light, regular periods with less cramps and fewer PMS symptoms, not to mention a reduced risk of ovarian and uterine cancer.
+In addition to offering safe and reliable contraception, the Pill can also lighten and regulate your period, improve cramps, improve PMS/PMDD symptoms and reduce your risk of ovarian and uterine cancer.
 Visit our Birth Control Pills page to learn more.

 The Contraceptive Patch and Contraceptive Ring